Gnome-Steader/Gnome-Steader/README.md

 ## 😄 Pronouns
 - he/him/his

-> **Note:** My experiments in bypassing, cheat creation, glitching, and hacking repositorys are not to be used at your own risk and I am not responsable for any thing that happens
+> **Note:** My experiments in bypassing, cheat creation, glitching, and hacking repositorys are to be used at your own risk and I am not responsable for any thing that happens